Ole Gunnar Solskjaer vows he can turn it around as questions mount over future

 United travelled to Vicarage Road having lost four of their last six Premier League games before the international break and this heavy defeat only piled more misery on the beleaguered Norwegian.

+Reports emerged later on Saturday evening that the United board had called an emergency virtual board meeting to discuss Solskjaer’s position at Old Trafford.

-Josh King and Ismaila Sarr put Watford 2-0 up at the break before substitute Donny van de Beek pulled one back.
+In the match, Josh King and Ismaila Sarr put Watford 2-0 up at the break before substitute Donny Van De Beek pulled one back.

 But United’s under-fire captain Harry Maguire was sent off after 69 minutes and late goals from Joao Pedro and Emmanuel Dennis punished the Red Devils